johnty05/johnty05/README.md

 - 👋 Hi, I’m @johnty05
 - 👀 I’m interested in everything that annoys others
-- 🌱 I’m currently pursuing what I was never meant to do perhaps, MBA
+- 🌱 MBA from IIM Trichy, BTech from VIT Vellore
 - 💞️ I’m looking to collaborate on building a Food Venture Startup.
 - 📫 How to reach me - It's better if we all mind our own codes.